Skip to content

 If your tenant is working age, they can no longer claim Housing Benefit for help with their rent and must claim Universal Credit instead.

-Can your tenant's benefit be paid directly to you?
+Paying your tenant's benefit directly to you

 Housing Benefit will usually be paid directly to your tenant.
 However we will consider paying it directly to you if:

-• Your tenant has difficulty managing their finances.
+• your tenant has difficulty managing their finances

-• Your tenant is deemed to be unlikely to pay their rent.
-This could be because we have evidence of a history of non-payment, or that a tenant has not used their Housing Benefit to pay rent in the past.
+• your tenant is deemed to be unlikely to pay their rent - this could be because we have evidence of a history of non-payment, or that a tenant has not used their Housing Benefit to pay rent in the past

-• The rent is set at an affordable level, and payments to the landlord will help the tenant to secure or keep a tenancy.
+• the rent is set at an affordable level, and payments to the landlord will help the tenant to secure or keep a tenancy

 If your tenant is eight weeks or more behind with their rent, we will pay the money directly to you even if your tenant does not agree.

-How can landlord payments be arranged?
+How landlord payments can be arranged

 Contact us in the first instance.
 We may need you or your tenant to provide evidence as to why you think this is necessary.